YOURNAME116/coursework1-python/README.md

 The scan results will be displayed in the text area, showing the status of each port (open or closed) and the detected service version (if applicable).

-You can save the scan results to an output file by clicking the "Save Output" button and providing a filename.

-To exit the application, click the "Exit" button.

 Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 This application is based on the Port Scanner and Service Version Detection modules from the coursework.